dibyasree02/Test-Repository/README.md

 # Test-Repository
 Exploring out the pull and merge request in github.
+Learning the command and features of github.
+Exploring the pull request.